Delightful Adventures

 Overhead shot of vegan potato cauliflower soup in a white bowl.

-This creamy, delicious soup is the perfect side dish or main course that can be served with a side of roasted vegetables, a salad, or your favourite sandwich (like this chickpea “chicken” salad sandwich!)
+This creamy, delicious soup is the perfect side dish or main course that can be served with a side of roasted vegetables, a salad, garlic bread, or your favourite sandwich.

 Can This Soup Be Made Ahead and Stored for Later?